dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 ### Dynamic SQL and parameters

-<xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql%2A> and its parameterization should be used wherever possible.
+<xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.FromSql*> and its parameterization should be used wherever possible.
 However, there are certain scenarios where SQL needs to be dynamically pieced together, and database parameters cannot be used.
 For example, let's assume that a C# variable holds the name of the a property to be filtered by.
 It may be tempting to use a SQL query such as the following:

 ```c#
 var propertyName = "User";